Skip to main content

 These advances are not only reshaping clinical medicine but also driving global health innovation, expanding our understanding of cellular processes, and enabling predictive modeling for disease progression.
 Researchers are now able to explore gene-environment interactions in unprecedented detail, paving the way for next-generation therapeutics and more effective prevention strategies worldwide.

-DNA, RNA, and proteins are fundamental macromolecules that orchestrate the processes of life at the cellular and molecular level.
-They encode, transmit, and execute genetic information, ensuring proper cell function, adaptation, and survival.
-DNA carries the hereditary blueprint, storing the instructions needed for growth, development, and reproduction.
+DNA, RNA, and proteins are the fundamental molecular components that orchestrate the complex processes of life at cellular, tissue, and organismal levels.
+These macromolecules encode, transmit, and execute genetic information, ensuring proper cell function, adaptability to environmental stimuli, and survival across generations.

 Deoxyribonucleic Acid (DNA)